vtabbott/Efficient_Deep_Learning/README.md

 </details>
 <details>
   <summary><a href="https://arxiv.org/abs/2407.08608">FlashAttention-3: Fast and Accurate Attention with Asynchrony and Low-precision</a></summary>
-   However, it has yet to take advantage of new capabilities present in recent hardware, with FlashAttention-2 achieving only 35% utilization on the H100 GPU. [...]
+   FlashAttention-2 [achieves] only 35% utilization on the H100 GPU. [...]
 FlashAttention-3, achieves speedup on H100 GPUs by 1.5-2.0× with FP16 reaching up to 740 TFLOPs/s (75% utilization), and with FP8 reaching close to 1.2 PFLOPs/s.
 We validate that FP8 FlashAttention-3 achieves 2.6× lower numerical error than a baseline FP8 attention.
 </details>

 ### Minor Modifications